 Start your WhatCulture Crowd subscription

 Exclusive New Videos, Documentaries, Browse WhatCulture.com Ad Free, View Articles On A Single Page & Member-only community forum.

-An opinionated gamer and movie lover trying to break into the journalism scene.
-When not writing about Movies, Games and TV, I am usually watching/playing Movies, Games and TV.
+An opinionated gamer and movie lover.
+When not writing about Movies, Games and TV, I am usually watching/playing Movies, Games and TV and occasionally trying to be funny on stage.
 All published articles will be linked to my twitter so feel free to follow me @mark_woodrow